 General information

 Academic subject CALCULUS I

 Degree course Physics L30

-Academic Year 2021-2022
+Academic Year 2022-2023

 European Credit Transfer and Accumulation System (ECTS) 8

 Language ITALIAN

-Academic calendar (starting and ending date) From 2021-09-22 to 2021-12-17
+Academic calendar (starting and ending date) From 2022-09-23 to 2022-12-16

 Attendance no

 Professor/ Lecturer

 Name and Surname Sandra Lucente

 E-mail sandra.lucente@uniba.it

-Telephone 0805442275
+Telephone 0805442352

 Department and address Dipartimento Interateneo di Fisica

 Virtual headquarters Microsoft Teams

 Tutoring (time and day) Single, on demand on Microsoft Teams or more student in classroom after the lessons

 Syllabus Learning Objectives Acquire the basic notions of calculus: real numbers, the concept of limit, sequences and real functions, numerical series and integrals of one variable Course prerequisites Analytical Geometry, Logical and set-theory language, Operations between polynomials.
 Rational inequalities.
 Contents 1.
 Real numbers Hints of logic.
 Set theory: belonging, inclusion, union, intersection, complementary set, Cartesian product.
 What is an order relation.
 Natural numbers N, integers Z, rational numbers Q and their structures.
 No rational number has square 2.
 Finite, infinite and countable sets.
 Principle of induction.
 Bernoulli inequality.
 The real line, the intervals.
 Numerical sets: sup and inf, maximum and minimum.
 Field axioms of real numbers.
 The absolute value of a real number.
 Equivalent forms of the completeness axiom.
 Density of Q and its complementary in R. Archimedean property.
-Examples of approximation of physical constants.
-2. Complex numbers Complex numbers Complex numbers in algebraic form.
+2. Complex numbers Complex numbers in algebraic form.
 Complex numbers in trigonometric and exponential form.
 Nth power of a complex number.
 Nth roots of a complex number.
 The fundamental theorem of algebra.
 3. Elementary functions: What is a function.
 Injective, surjective, bijective functions.
 Composition of functions, invertible functions and their inverse.
 Restriction and extension of a function.
 Direct and inverse image.
 The graph of a real function.
 Limited functions.
 Monotony, symmetries and periodicity of a function.
 Construction of some elementary functions, properties and graphs.
 Elementary operations on function graphs.
 Rational, irrational and transcendent inequalities.
 Theorem: Any strictly monotone real function is ingective.
-Examples of functions describing periodic phenomena 4.
-Numerical sequences: What is a sequence.
+4. Numerical sequences: What is a sequence.
 Regular sequences.
 Uniqueness of the limit.
-The expanded se R. Indeterminate forms.
+The expanded set R. Indeterminate forms.
 Operations on the limits of succession.
 Theorem: every convergent sequence is bounded.
 Theorems: sign permanence and conservation of inequalities for sequences.
 Comparison and ratio theorems for limit of sequences.
 Fundamental theorem on the limit of monotone sequences.
 Newton's binomial.
 Number of Napier.
 Remarkable limits of succession, scale of infinities.
 Subsequences and related theorem.
 Bolzano-Weierstrass theorem.
-Sequences defined by recurrence.
-Examples of population dynamics models (the logistic map) 5.
-Function limits:

-Accumulation points and closed sets.
+5. Function limits: Accumulation points and closed sets.
 Geometric examples (exhaustion) Function limits defined by sequences.
 Limit from right and left.
 Algebraic and comparison results for limits of functions, which are deduced from the same results for limits of sequences.

 Epsilon-delta rewriting of function limits.
 Operations on limits.
 Comparison theorems.
 Limits of elementary functions.
 Theorem: every convergent function is locally bounded.

 Notable limits.
 Infinites and infinitesimals and their properties.
 Principle of elimination of negligible terms.
 Horizontal and oblique asymptotes of a function.
-Examples from population dynamics models (the exponential trend)